Skatteetaten/mva-meldingen/docs/english/implementationguide/index.md

 When clicking the Send-button we recommend that you

-1. Invoke the series of API calls described in the API-documentation for submission (filing)
+1. Invoke the series of API calls described in the API-documentation for submission.
 2. Invoke the synchronous (and blocking) API call discussed in #7 above to wait for feedback

 Both could be performed while som busy indicator like a spinner is being presented.